 - Telemetry: Specify the telemetry input to use for alarm control.
-The set of values available will depend on the protocol. - Equality: Can be '>=' or '<=' indicating whether a value above or below the target causes an alarm. - Target: The target value for the alarm.
+The set of values available will depend on the protocol. - Equality: Can be '>' or '<=' indicating whether a value above or below the target causes an alarm.
+Pushing the ENT button will play the alarm sound once. - Target: The target value for the alarm.
+Additionaly, by pushing the ENT button you can cycle through a time delay (between 0 and 9 seconds) for which the target value has to be continuously reached before triggering the alarm.

-10.5 Trims and Virtual Inputs (Std & Adv GUI)
+9.5 Trims and Virtual Inputs (Std & Adv GUI)